serdar-acir/Tutorials/docs/slurm.md

 `vim my_experiment.sh`

 ## Submitting jobs to the queue
 Jobs are submitted to the system with the command below:

 `sbatch myscript.sh`

-See the page about SLURM Queueing System Commands for more information on creating job submission scripts.
+See the page about Slurm Queueing System Commands for more information on creating job submission scripts.

-## SLURM Partitions (Job Queues)
+## Slurm Partitions (Job Queues)

-SLURM Resource Manager has partitions which are job queues.
+Slurm Resource Manager has partitions which are job queues.
 These partitions has different limits and member nodes.
+You can see the active partitions and their limits with `sinfo` command on the cluster.

-SABANCI HPC Cluster’s Partitions are listed below:
+SABANCI HPC Cluster’s Partitions:

 These partitions and limits are subject to change in near future.
 Please check back here again.
-You can also see the active partitions and their limits with sinfo command on the cluster.

 ## [The SLURM Cheat Sheet](https://www.google.com/url?q=https://slurm.schedmd.com/pdfs/summary.pdf&sa=D&ust=1570008089861000)

 ## Essential SLURM Commands